Carpe Diem (Olamide album)

-Carpe Diem is the eighth studio album by Nigerian rapper Olamide and his first body of work under American label and distribution company, Empire Distribution.
-According to The Olamide Music Chart on X formerly (Twitter), Carpe Diem crossed the 500 million stream mark across all dsps on June 1, 2021.
+Carpe Diem is the eighth studio album by Nigerian rapper Olamide, released on October 8, 2020.
+The album features guest appearances from Phyno, Fireboy DML, Bella Shmurda, Omah Lay, Peruzzi, and Bad Boy Timz.
+P.Priime mainly handled its production, with assistance from Pheelz, Vstix, ID Cabasa and Young Jonn.
+It serves as his first body of work under American label and distribution company, Empire Distribution.
+On 1 June 2021, Carpe Diem surpassed 500 million streams on most major music streaming services.

 Background

 In July 2020, Olamide announced he had finished recording his album.
-He released the tracklist for the album on the 1st of October 2020 featuring Fireboy DML, Bad Boy Timz, Omah Lay, Phyno, Peruzzi and Bella Shmurda.
-Album production credits to Young John, Pheelz, ID Cabasa, P.Priime, VStix.
+He released the tracklist for the album on 1 October 2020.
+Its release coincided with the escalation of the #EndSARS protests in Nigeria.
+In an interview with The Native, Olamide said promotional activities were reduced as he focused on supporting calls against police brutality.
+He stated that he did not regret the release timing and expressed confidence in the album’s longevity despite the circumstances.

 Critical reception

-Motolani Alake of Pulse NG stated that Carpe Diem is only bettered by Baddest Guy Ever Liveth in Olamide’s discography, he said of the album "It also has zero fillers and it has a topical sonic and topical cohesion merged with a topical progression that no other Olamide album has.
-It’s his calmest and most methodical bit of music and it marries contemporary conformity with a unique identity".
-A writer for NATIVE said that Carpe Diem is a solid project and a stark reminder that the afropop/rap landscape is always changing and with the boisterous 12-tracks on this project, he stated that Olamide continues to show why he will always have the clubs and streets on in a chokehold while giving listeners a newer more-refined side of him.
-Although the project has its fair share of filler tracks neatly packaged in the form of love songs, Olamide’s unbridled confidence in his abilities and that of the upcoming artists he takes under his wings marks the project’s sweet spot.
-Naijaloaded awarded the album 8 stars out of 10 while Olalekan Okeremilekun of Tooxclusive gave a 5/5 rating stating that the album shows growth and innovation, but it has a lot of contenders and only time will tell its place in a year when a lot of artistes have made efforts to transcend their previous efforts.
-However, for now, it's worth listening to.
-A writer for Gilox have the opinion that Carpe Diem is perhaps the most brilliant display of a musical mastermind that Olamide Baddo is with an 8/10 rating.
+Motolani Alake of Pulse Nigeria stated that Carpe Diem is only bettered by Baddest Guy Ever Liveth in Olamide's discography; he then stated that the album "has zero fillers" and it "has a topical sonic and topical cohesion merged with a topical progression that no other Olamide album has."
+Alake called it "his calmest and most methodical bit of music" that "marries contemporary conformity with a unique identity".
+Tami Makinde of The Native described Carpe Diem as a "solid project and a stark reminder that the afropop/rap landscape is always changing," adding that Olamide "continues to show why he will always have the clubs and streets on in a chokehold" while showing a "newer more-refined side," despite containing some "filler tracks" in its love songs.

+Afeez Lawal of Naijaloaded awarded the album 8 stars out of 10, while Olalekan Okeremilekun of tooXclusive gave a 5/5 rating, stating "the album shows growth and innovation, but it has a lot of contenders and only time will tell its place in a year when a lot of artistes have made efforts to transcend their previous efforts."
+He concluded that "for now, it's worth listening to."
+A writer for Gilox that goes by the moniker Blue H, noted Carpe Diem is a showcase of "Olamide and P.Priime dishing out good music," adding that "they set out to make enjoyable music and have achieved that, and for that they deserve accolades," ending the review with an 8/10 rating.